gf777/T2T-zebra-finch/rDNA/README.md

 For each tangle `morphs.fa` file contains the coverage/number of observed full copies of each morph.
 This can be used to estimate the number of copies of each morph in the original genome according to this formula:
 ```
-awk '{morphSize=18342; if ($1>morphSize) bases += $1-18342}END{print bases/2163069850}' <(rdeval *rd -ss)
+awk '{morphSize=18342; if ($1>morphSize) bases += $1-morphSize}END{print bases/2163069850}' <(rdeval *rd -ss)
 63.2896
 ```
-Briefly, rdeval provides read lengths for each read used to build the assembly graph (HERRO-corrected ONT only reads), and the above command returns the expected coverage for a full copy of a morph.
-The observed number of copies of each morph divided by 63.2896 gives the expected number of morph copies in the genome.
+Briefly, rdeval provides read lengths for each read used to resolve the assembly graph (ONT raw reads), and the above command returns the expected coverage for a full copy of a morph (length of the most abundant morph for each haplotype used).
+The observed number of copies of each morph divided by the average kmer coverage gives the expected number of morph copies in the genome.
 A full model sequence that mixes them in the expected proportion can be generated using rDNA Morph Mixer:
 ```
-python3 rDNAscript.py chicken_v0.2/0/morphs.fa -o paternal.rDNAmodel.fasta -c 63.2896 > paternal.out
+python3 rDNAscript.py chicken_v0.2/0/morphs.fa -o paternal.rDNAmodel.fasta -c 76.2568 > paternal.out
-python3 rDNAscript.py chicken_v0.2/2/morphs.fa -o maternal.rDNAmodel.fasta -c 63.2896 > maternal.out
+python3 rDNAscript.py chicken_v0.2/2/morphs.fa -o maternal.rDNAmodel.fasta -c 76.9743 > maternal.out
 ```
 These can then be aligned to the ends of the rDNA gaps to identify insertion orientation.